 How Commission Costs Break Down in Tennessee

-*Based on the median sale price in Tennessee (Redfin Data Center, May 2020) and that FSBO homes sell for 6% less (Collateral Analytics, 2017)
+*Based on median home value in Tennessee (Zillow Data Center, October 2020) and that FSBO homes sell for 6% less (Collateral Analytics, 2017)

-⁺Based on the average commission rates in Tennessee from a 2020 Clever survey of 500+ real estate agents
+⁺Based on the average commission rates in Tennessee (2020 Clever survey of 500+ real estate agents)

 Paperwork to Sell a House by Owner In Tennessee